Adi7000/MNIST_classifier/README.txt

 	- Trained model with 5 epochs using Basic_nn_11.py
 	- Accuracy of 97.5% on test data

-	Basic

-	* all training files contain visualizations using Tensor-board and Matplotlib
+	* All training files contain visualizations using Tensor-board and Matplotlib
+	* All training files come with gpu support

+Launch Tensor-board local server:
+	$ tensorboard --logdir runs